jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 Next up I wanted to see the pattern matching in action.
 I've been working with lots of 3D models lately and I wanted to emulate a little parser.
 I used the [OBJ](http://en.wikipedia.org/wiki/Wavefront_.obj_file) format because it is text based and quite wide spread.
 The format is defined that the first character of each line determines the type of what follows, quite a typical idea and one that lends itself well to pattern matching.

 {% highlight rust %}
-match char_value {
+match first_letter {
     '#' => println!("Comment"),
     'v' => println!("Vertex"),
     'f' => println!("Face"),
-    _   => println!("Unidentified {}", char_value);
+    _   => println!("Unidentified {}", first_letter);
 }
 {% endhighlight %}

-The behaviour is very straight forward, match `char_value` on the pattern (Left side) and if the match succeeds evaluate the expression (Right side).
+The behaviour is very straight forward, match `first_letter` on the pattern (Left side) and if the match succeeds evaluate the expression (Right side).
 Currently it looks like a regular switch statement but I'll get to that soon.
 Matching on `_` is the catch-all, usually referred to as the default.
 Unlike C++ the match must cover all possible values of the type it's matching on.
 This is because match is an <i>expression</i> not a <i>statement</i> and must be able to return something.

 Being an expression means we can do things like this